IndulekhaP/memory-game-project/README.md

 # Memory game project
+The game randomly shuffles the cards.
+A user wins once all cards have successfully been matched.

 ## Built With
 * HTML5
 * CSS3
 * JavaScript
 * Bootstrap

-## Memory game
-The game randomly shuffles the cards.
-A user wins once all cards have successfully been matched.

 ## Features
 * **Congratulations Popup:**